iamaldren/HazelcastCache/README.md

 ## How it works

-You can run 2 instance, and it should be able to share the cache for that 2 instance.
+You can run 2 instances, and it should be able to share the cache for that 2 instance.

 I am leveraging of the clustering capabilities of Hazelcast, and using Eureka for service discovery.